aleksarc/p1/README.md

 How to create a fixed header or footer using CSS: https://www.tutorialrepublic.com/faq/how-to-create-fixed-header-or-footer-using-css.php

+Control opacity of a background image without impacting other elements: https://coder-coder.com/background-image-opacity/

 ## Problems Resolution

 When pushing commits to Git from Visual Studio Code, the following error may be perceived: